conda/conda/web/source/index.rst

 Installation
 ------------

-conda is a part of the Anaconda distribution which can be downloaded `here
+Conda is a part of the Anaconda distribution which can be downloaded `here
 <https://store.continuum.io/cshop/anaconda/>`_.
 You can also download a
 minimal installation that only includes conda and its dependencies, called Miniconda, `here <http://repo.continuum.io/miniconda/index.html>`_.